Ayush0809/Illegal-Mine-Detection-using-Satellite-Imagery-and-Object-Detection/README.md

 # Dummy
-This is a Dummy Project
+This is a Dummy Project.

+This repository indicates how to contribute to opensource projects.